How to connect to your Wi-Fi network - Windows 8

 Having problems with this step?

-- Your wireless key is case sensitive
+- Your wireless key is case sensitive, watch out for upper and lower case letters

 - Watch out for 0, that's a number zero rather than a letter O